History of Merseyrail: Edge Hill to Bootle

 Network Rail's March 2009 Route Utilisation Strategy for Merseyside found that the benefits of new infrastructure on the Canada Dock Branch did not justify the investment.
-However, the Department for Transport's July 2009 rail electrification document stated that the route to Liverpool Docks would be electrified via overhead wires.
-The document noted that electrifying this route would enable electric freight transport, creating an alternative access to Liverpool docks for electrically powered trains.
-Additionally, it was expected to enhance electrified connectivity to the planned freight terminal at Parkside near Newton-le-Willows.
+However, the Department for Transport's July 2009 rail-electrification document stated that the route to Liverpool Docks would be electrified with overhead wires.
+The document noted that electrifying this route would enable electric freight transport, creating an alternative access to Liverpool docks for electrically-powered trains.
+It was also expected to enhance electrified connectivity to the planned freight terminal at Parkside, near Newton-le-Willows.

 Initial phases of electrification scheduled until 2016 did not list the line.
-Local residents campaigned for increased rail transport of containers to ease road congestion and pollution, which could further boost rail traffic.
-The Liverpool City Region Combined Authority's October 2017 Long Term Rail Strategy document outlined a proposal to introduce passenger services on the Bootle Branch into Lime Street, noting on page 37: "An initial study is required to understand fully the freight requirements for the line and what the realistic potential for operating passenger services over the line is."
-It was announced in December 2019 that Liverpool City Council had commissioned a feasibility study to explore reopening line to passenger traffic.
+Local residents campaigned for increased rail transport of containers to ease road congestion and pollution, which could increase rail traffic.
+The Liverpool City Region Combined Authority's October 2017 Long Term Rail Strategy outlined a proposal to introduce passenger service on the Bootle Branch to Lime Street, noting on page 37: "An initial study is required to understand fully the freight requirements for the line and what the realistic potential for operating passenger services over the line is."
+It was announced in December 2019 that the Liverpool City Council had commissioned a feasibility study to explore reopening the line to passenger traffic.